-Figure 2.2-23 shows the refined Second-to-Main Alternative alignment as selected for the Locally Preferred Alternative.
-As the Second-to-Main Caltrain Extension Alternative approaches Howard Street along Second Street, it would curve 90 degrees northeasterly, along an approximately 970-foot long curve with track curve radii of 498 to 545 feet into the basement of the new Transbay Terminal.
-Under current plans, 14 parcels of land with 11 buildings would need to be acquired and demolished for this curve into the Terminal.
+track curve radii of 498 to 545 feet into the basement of the new Transbay Terminal.
+Under current plans, eighteen parcels of land with eleven buildings would need to be acquired and demolished for this curve into the Terminal.

 The terminal station would have six tracks and three platforms and would include approximately 2,000 feet of additional tracks (called tail tracks) in a cut-and-cover section leading from the east end of the new Terminal.
 These tracks would curve 90 degrees south along 498-foot to 521-foot radius curves to Main Street and continue underneath Main Street to south of Folsom Street.
 The tracks would be used for temporary train storage, improving the operating efficiency of Caltrain service.
 Trains would not be required to be stored at Fourth and Townsend, but rather could be staged near the terminal to be brought quickly into service.
 This would minimize costly "deadheading" - the movement of trains that are not in revenue service.
-As shown on Figure 2.2-23, the proposed platform layout has been revised to maximize platform lengths to better accommodate long high-speed rail and commuter trains.
-The tail tracks could also be extended as a separate, independent project at some time in the future, to a San Francisco-to-Oakland cross-bay alignment for commuter rail and/or high-speed trains.
+As shown on Figures 2.2-16 and 2.2-17, the tail tracks would also allow for a 1,300-foot platform between the two center tracks.
+This platform length is the current design standard for high-speed trains under consideration in California.
+The tracks could also be extended as a separate, independent project at some time in the future, to a San Francisco-to-Oakland cross-bay alignment for commuter rail and/or high-speed trains.

 This alternative would include a design option for a pedestrian connection underneath Fremont Street to the BART Embarcadero Station.
 The pedestrian connection would be below grade level and approximately 800 feet long.
-Figure 2.2-24 shows a cross section for the proposed underground connection.